-This is the third iteration of the Sentiers website, which is an evolving portrait of what’s going on both writing and work wise.
+This is the third iteration of the Sentiers website, which presents the weekly mewsletter but is also an evolving portrait of what’s going on in both my writing and work.
 You can have a look at the homepage for a better idea of the types of ideas one can find in the weekly and other writings.
 At its core, the newsletter is the central output of what I’d like to become a more diverse “streaming publication.”
 Currently, you can find:

 - The archive of every issue of the newsletter.